cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 This package contains the classes that make up the TetradFX UI.

-[A lot of the boilerplace code here was done by ChatGPT and GitHub's Copilot.
+[A lot of the boilerplate code here was done by ChatGPT and GitHub's Copilot.
 Everything' been cross-checked.]

 TODO FOR THE FIRST DRAFT BY THE END OF SEPTEMBER, AFTER WHICH WE WILL STOP AND DECIDE WHETHER TO CONTINUE: